-Sheriff John K Blackburn
+Sheriff John K Blackburn.

 (See ELECTION, page eight)

 18 in region have IRS checks waiting

 by SHELDON COMPTON STAFF WRITER

 The Internal Revenue Service is looking for 18 people across the Big Sandy Region in attempt to get to them undelivered tax refunds or stimulus payments, returned to post offices due to mailing address errors.

 According to IRS statistics, five Floyd County residents, three in Johnson, seven in Pike and one each in Knott, Magoffin and Martin counties have checks that have not been picked up.

-The following are those in each county who are listed in IRS statistics:
+The following are those in each county who are listed in

-Floyd County - Travis Mullins, Amy and Michael Puckett, Kelly N, Clark, Cindy L, and Charles Hughes and Julius E, Jones.
+Floyd County - Travis Mullins, Amy and Michael Puckett, Kelly N. Clark, Cindy L. and Charles Hughes and Julius E. Jones.

-Julius E. Jones.

 Johnson County - Eddie W. and Melene D. Lemaster, Justin K. Ratliff and Justin D. Russell.

-Pike County - James Hall.
-Muhammad and Afshan Ahmad, Mallory Draughn, Laquintis Horne, Amanda L.
+Pike County - James Hall, Muhammad and Afshan Ahmad, Mallory Draughn, Laquintis Horne, Amanda L.

+(See CHECKS, page eight)

 Pelphrey killed in wreck on U.S. 23 at Allen

+Times Staff Report

 ALLEN - John R. Pelphrey, 81, of Allen, was killed in a two-car accident Tuesday morning while attempting to pull across U.S. 23 near Allen.

 According to the Kentucky State Police, Pelphrey was trying to pull across the southbound lanes of U.S. 23 in his 2008 Toyota Rav 4 when he collided with a southbound 2009 Chevrolet Traverse driven by Terri L. Edwards of

-2009 Chevrolet Traverse driven by Ierr L. Edwards of Prestonsburg.

 Drugs and alcohol are not suspected in the crash, police said, while speed was undetermined as of Tuesday.

-All involved were wearing seathelts at time time of the collision.
+All involved were wearing seatbelts at time time of the

 The accident is still under investigation by the Kentucky State Police.

+nside

+Obi ituaries A2

+inion

+Spo orts A9

+Cla ssifieds A12

+Life estyles B1

+Cal endar B2
-Second arrest made in Allen drive-by shooting

-by SHELDON COMPTON STAFF WRITER

-MIDDLE FORK - Less than a week after Jesse Dulaney saw movement on his case in connection to the 2008 death of Sally Vance during a shootout at Allen, another person indicted in that case has been arrested.
+Times is printed on 100 percent USA recycled paper Second arrest made in Allen drive-by shooting by SHELDON COMPTON STAFF WRITER MIDDLE FORK - Less than a week after Jesse Dulaney saw movement on his case in connection to the 2008 death of Sally Vance during a shootout at Allen, another person indicted in that case has been arrested.
 J.R.
-Allen, who was indicted last year along with Dulaney, was arrested in the Middle Fork area of Magoffin County.

-Last summer, Sally Vance was a passenger in a vehicle driven by

-Dulaney when she was shot during an exchange of gunfire between that vehicle and a house in Allen.
+Allen, who was indicted last year along with Dulaney, was arrested in the Middle Fork area of Magoffin Last summer, Sally Vance was a passenger in a vehicle driven by Dulaney when she was shot during an exchange of gunfire between that vehicle and a house in Allen.
 Now Allen is in custody in connection to that shooting charged in his indictment with murder and a count of possession of a firearm by a convicted felon.
 It has still not been exclusively determined how Vance was shot during the exchange, other than prosecutors saying it is believed she was struck by a stray bullet.

-Dulaney was arrested in the Banner

-(See ARREST, page eight)
+Dulaney was arrested in the Banner (See ARREST, page eight)

-Rodger "Kentucky Joe" Bingham was one of the special guest speal a meeting of the Floyd County Chamber of Commerce on Monday Jenny Wiley May Lodge in Prestonsburg.
-Bingham, best known as testant during the second season of "Survivor," currently works Kentucky Department of Agriculture.
+Rodger "Kentucky Joe" Bingham was one of the special guest speakers at a meeting of the Floyd County Chamber of Commerce on Monday at the Jenny Wiley May Lodge in Prestonsburg.
+Bingham, best known as a contestant during the second season of "Survivor," currently works for the Kentucky Department of Agriculture.

-Early Morning Breakfast Special

-6 a.m.-11 a.m., Monday-Friday

-(No Subattutions) Limited Time Only

-(1) 2 Eggs, Bacon or Sausage.......3.49

-Biscults or Toast served w/Jelly

-(4) Oatmeal & Toast...

-Fresh cooked Oatm

-(2) 2 Pancakes, Bacon or Sausage ..
-3.69 served w/butter and syrup

-(3) Country Gravy and Biscuits...
-2 Buttermilk Biscuits and Gravy

-Obituaries

-Virginia Alice
+Early Morning Breakfast Special 6 a.m.-11 a.m., Monday-Friday (No Substitutions) Limited Time Only Biscuits or Toast served w/Jelly (2) 2 Pancakes, Bacon or Sausage ..
+3.69 served w/butter and syrup (3) Country Gravy and Biscuits......2.79 2 Buttermilk Biscuits and Gravy (1) 2 Eggs, Bacon or Sausage......3.49 (4) Oatmeal & Toast......2.79 served w/Toast & Jelly Additional Items-\$1.29 each (1) Hash Browns (2) Orange Juice or Tomato Juice (3) Country Gravy